djeada/Linux-Notes/notes/shells_and_bash_configuration.md

 alias mv='mv -i'
 ```

-There are also global configuration files that apply to all users at specific events:
+Global configuration files apply to all users:

-* `/etc/environment`: This file is read by all shells when they start.
+* `/etc/environment`: Read by all shells when starting.
-* `/etc/bashrc`: This file is read by all bash shells when they start.
+* `/etc/bashrc`: Read by all bash shells when starting.
-* `/etc/profile`: This file is read by all shells when they start.
+* `/etc/profile`: Read by all shells when starting.

 ## Terminals

-A terminal window is a graphical interface to a shell.
-It allows you to enter commands and see the output of those commands in a text-based interface.
-Many terminals also support customization and provide features such as tabbed windows, split panes, and color schemes.
+Terminals are graphical interfaces for shells, allowing users to enter commands and see output.
+They support customization, with features like tabbed windows, split panes, and color schemes.

-To open a new terminal window, you can use the keyboard shortcut Ctrl + Alt + T on most systems.
+Open a new terminal window using the Ctrl + Alt + T shortcut on most systems.

 ![terminal-shortcut](https://user-images.githubusercontent.com/37275728/190137189-f1abc2d9-fa15-43d8-8c27-ef11dde67db9.png)

 ## Challenges

-1. Check if there is an existing alias for `cat`.
+1. Check for existing `cat` aliases.
-1. List all currently defined aliases.
+2. List all defined aliases.
-1. Add some aliases to your `bashrc` file and then remove them from the terminal.
-Reopen the terminal and check to see if the aliases are still active.
+3. Add and remove aliases in `bashrc`.
+Reopen the terminal to check if aliases persist.
-1. Make a list of every profile file on your system.
+4. List every profile file on your system.
-1. Create a user with a specific program set as his default logon shell.
-You might, for example, use `/bin/tar`.
-It's useful when a user should only be able to access one program on the server.
+5. Create a user with a specific program as the default logon shell (e.g., `/bin/tar`).
+Useful when a user should only access one program on the server.
-1. Experiment with various shells.
-Check which of your custom variables, aliases, and functions are present in the new environment.
+6. Experiment with different shells.
+Check which custom variables, aliases, and functions are present in the new environment.